For an in-depth discussion of return-to-running programs after a stress fracture or stress reaction, see this article

 A tibial stress fracture usually manifests gradually.
 A runner will initially feel a dull pain on his or her shin that hurts at the beginning and end of runs, calming somewhat during the middle.
 Over the course of a few days or weeks, the pain will localize to a small area less than two inches in size.
 Often, it will hurt to press directly on this area of the shin, and hopping on one foot will hurt as well.
 If the runner continues to train, he or she will begin to experience pain with walking, and sometimes an aching sensation even at rest.
 While runners who reach this stage are generally in too much pain to run, continuing to put stress on the bone at this stage can result in a true bone fracture, which can put a stop to your running for a very long time.
-Sharp, localized shin pain associated with running that does not go away after a few days’ rest always warrants a trip to the doctor’s office.
+Sharp, localized shin pain associated with running that does not go away after a few days’ rest is a strong indicator that a bone stress injury is afoot.

 While most orthopedic doctors will conduct an X-ray if they suspect a tibial stress fracture, it is not a particularly useful or accurate diagnostic tool when it comes to tibial injuries.
 Instead, the best methods of diagnosis are via MRI or bone scintigraphy (also known as a “bone scan”).
 MRI exams are probably familiar to most readers, but bone scans are less well-known.
 In a bone scan, you are given an intravenous injection with a small amount of radioactive material—usually technetium-99.
 99Tc is not radioactive enough to pose a health risk, but does emit enough radiation to be detected by sensitive instruments.
 When a damaged bone is attempting to heal, it is absorbing significantly more nutrients from the blood than the surrounding tissue, and over the course of a few hours, the 99Tc is absorbed as well.
 A bone scan shows any abnormal areas of uptake in the skeleton, and can fairly accurately diagnose a stress fracture.1